 In addition to the benefits, a public cloud has limitations.
 However, you can overcome most of them by choosing a trustworthy cloud service provider and having clear cloud adoption and migration strategies.

-There are a few drawbacks to public cloud computing, but the biggest one is runaway costs.
+Public cloud computing has a few drawbacks, but the biggest one is runaway costs.
 When you’re using the public cloud, you have to pay for every single hour that your application runs.
 This means that if you need to scale your application up or down based on demand, it can get very expensive very quickly.
 That’s why you have to be especially careful when choosing between a pay-as-you-go model and a fixed subscription fee.

 Another possible issue with the public cloud is security and compliance concerns.
 Many businesses don’t feel safe storing their data with a third party, so they prefer not to use public clouds at all.
 But even if you are sure your cloud provider will not leak your data or compromise its security, there are still lots of regulations that apply to specific industries (for example, HIPAA compliance is a must for healthcare).
 Legal compliance requirements sometimes make it difficult to keep up with regulations while using a public cloud service.